tpltnt/msmtp-queue-cron/README.md

 msmtp-queue-cron
 ================

 an simple cronjob shell script to send out emails via msmtp(q).
+You can write your emails as normal when being offline and this script will send them out as soon as there is a connection to the internet.

 references
 ==========